Reaching for Excellence Award

 A panel, comprised of members of the Engaging Members Committee, will select the winner.
 All submissions will be posted on ShareFile to better facilitate the sharing of ideas and successes among NCGA’s state affiliate organizations.

-The winning state and program will be recognized during the NCGA Awards Banquet at the 2018 Commodity Classic in Anaheim, California.
+The winning state and program will be recognized at the NCGA Awards Banquet at Commodity Classic.

 FMC Corporation is a specialty company serving agricultural, industrial and consumer markets globally for more than a century with innovative solutions, applications, and quality products.
 FMC employs approximately 6,000 people throughout the world and operates its businesses in three segments: FMC Agricultural Solutions, FMC Health and Nutrition and FMC Lithium.
 For more information about FMC, please visit www.fmc.com.

 ShareFile: All Applications

 FMC will award a $2,000 cash prize and provide special recognition to the winning state program.